 6. A PCI RR-friendly journal commits to accepting the judgment of PCI RR in (a) deciding whether a manuscript received by PCI RR meets a sufficient preplanned evidence strength to achieve in-principle acceptance, and (b) determining whether the preplanned evidence strength is sufficient to meet any additional requirements set by the journal (e.g. in terms of statistical power).
 Would your journal be willing to accept the judgment of PCI RR specialist recommenders and the PCI RR Managing Board on this issue without performing its own internal evaluation?

-7. Journals can decide the minimum level of bias control they would consider eligible for their journal under the PCI RR taxonomy.
+7. Journals can decide the minimum level of bias control they (the journal) would consider eligible for their journal under the PCI RR taxonomy.
 However, a PCI RR-friendly journal commits to accepting the judgment of PCI RR in determining what level of bias control has been achieved in a submission, and therefore whether the RR meets any minimum journal requirements.
 Would your journal be willing to accept the judgment of PCI RR specialist recommenders and the PCI RR Managing Board on this issue without performing its own internal evaluation?

 Completing the Editor's Questionnaire